Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 #### dummy_trades.py
 Randomly generates a valid dummy trading portfolio with the following stocks between 2022-01-01 and 2022-12-31, ignoring all weekends and market holidays -- 'AAPL', 'GOOGL', 'MSFT', 'AMZN', 'FB', "RY.TO", "SHOP.TO", "BNS.TO", "TD.TO", "ENB.TO".
 A "valid" portfolio is one that never tries to sell more shares of a particular stock than it holds.
 The output file will be written to data/trades.csv.
 Be careful if you do not want this overwritten!

-You can skip this step if you can supplement your own prices.csv, as long as it follows the specified format.
+You can skip this step if you can supplement your own trades.csv, as long as it follows the specified format.
 Please refer to the 'How to Use' section for formatting examples.

 ### 2. DataManager:
 #### data_loader.py